BeeyondCereal

 • 💬 Comments

-🍯 Why This Recipe Works
+💛 Why You'll Love This Recipe

-1. Minimal prep: This Tuna Salad is fresh, frugal, and fast.
+1. Minimal prep: This Tuna Cabbage Salad is fresh, frugal, and fast.
 You can throw it together with pantry and fridge staples, making it perfect for busy days.
 All you need is a knife and a bowl.

 2. Frugal and filling: Tuna is a budget-friendly protein that delivers big on flavor.
 This salad feels light yet keeps you full, and with so many ways to customize it, you'll never get bored.